 - List and explain any five general functions of an operating system.

-- What is meant the term Job in computer studies?
+- What is meant by the term Job in computer studies?

 - Name four examples of operating systems.